adrienbailliard/xrpl-ticker-lister/README.md

 When you run this script, it will generate and display the **top trading pairs** on the XRP Ledger, including:
 + Volume
 + Number of exchanges
-+ Unique buyers & sellers
++ Unique buyers and sellers
 + Direct marketplace link

 This allows you to quickly see the most active markets on the XRPL.